Skip to main content

 2. Click it to open the error panel.

-5. Click Ask Woz to Chat for fixing so everything attaches to the chat.
+5. Click Ask Woz to Chat so the issues attach to the chat.

-7. Hit send and Woz will analyze and fix the errors automatically.
+7. Send the prompt and Woz will analyze and fix the errors.

 Screenshot to Chat